DETAILED ACTION

 Drawings

-The drawings are objected to because Figures 5, 9, and 11 lack the proper cross-hatching which indicates the type of materials, which may be in an invention.
+The drawings were received on April 13, 2026.
+These drawings are not approved because Figures 5, 9, and 11 lack the proper cross-hatching which indicates the type of materials, which may be in an invention.
 Specifically, the cross hatching to indicate the conductive and insulation materials is improper.
 The applicant should refer to MPEP Section 608.02 for the proper cross-hatching of materials.
 Correction is required.
+The proper cross hatchings are disclosed below:

 In addition to Replacement Sheets containing the corrected drawing figure(s), applicant is required to submit a marked-up copy of each Replacement Sheet including annotations indicating the changes made to the previous version.
 The marked-up copy must be clearly labeled as “Annotated Sheets” and must be presented in the amendment or remarks section that explains the change(s) to the drawings.
 See 37 CFR 1.121(d)(1).
 Failure to timely submit the proposed drawing and marked-up copy will result in the abandonment of the application.